The Pride of an African Migrant

 The Pride of an African Migrant: In Remembrance of Jimmy Mubenga, a Martyr of Globalisation, Murdered by the UK Border Regime on a British Airways Flight to Angola by Massocki Ma Massocki is available for wholesale in bulk for organizations.

-Starting on April 1, 2020 book retailers, librarians and wholesalers will be able to order the book on Ingramspark at 55% discount with a return policy.
+All book retailers, librarians and wholesalers will be able to order the book on Ingramspark at 55% discount with a return policy.

 ABOUT PIERCED ROCK PRESS

 Pierced Rock Press is a publishing house of Pierced Rock, a conglomeration of numerous companies involved in art and mass media enterprise newly created and headquartered in Cameroon, West Africa.

 Pierced Rock Press was established in response to the marginalization of black voices in the publishing industry overwhelmingly white at 89 percent while black only make one percent of the same industry according to a recent survey.

 A Deep Dive into The Pride of an African Migrant